Memories: created by breaking DNA and repairing it

 When a long-term memory is formed, some brain cells experience very rapid electrical activity so strong that it "cuts" their DNA.

-An inflammatory response then begins to set in, repairing that damage and helping to boost memory, according to research conducted in a.
+An inflammatory response then sets in, repairing that damage and helping to boost memory, according to research in mice.

 dna